srcspider/typelib/README.md

 ### So why use typelib?

-`typelib` is really small, much smaller then libraries like underscore / lodash / jQuery.
+`typelib` is really small, much smaller then libraries like underscore, lodash, jQuery, and so on.

 The merge functions it provides are also specialized towards declaring types.
 The code from using them is also easier to understand for anyone that doesn't know the finer details of javascript, and easy for them to use to get going.

 But hey if you can manage with out it, more power to you!